Starting a new Year and a New Book

 I am getting ready to draw my bears for the first time, so I have gathered together my Bear books and photos galore.
 I will need to refer to these from now on .

-When working, I like listening to music.
-I sometimes listen to Loreena Mckennet, Cara Dillon, or something equally soothing.
-Can't listen to pop or 40's when drawing, or I'll be bopping around and tapping my feet, that's "CLEAN THE HOUSE" music.
-Or I will play one of my favorite movies with the volume turned down low.
+When working, I may be listening to music.....Loreena Mckennet, Cara Dillon, classical music, or something equally soothing.
+Can't listen to jaunty celtic or 1940's when drawing, or I'll be bopping around and tapping my feet, that's "CLEAN THE HOUSE" music.
+Often,I will play one of my favorite movies with the volume turned down low.
 This will likely be a Masterpiece Theater series, or something historical.
 But I absolutely love listening to books on tape.
-If you are not familiar with LIBRAVOX, look it up on the web.
-You can download anything from novels, classics, bible stories and childrens stories for no charge.
-This will be old literature in the public domain, read by volunteers from all over the world.
+If you are not familiar with LIBRiVOX, look it up on the web.
+You can download novels, short stories, anything from Shakespeare to Jane Austin to Winnie the Pooh, for free.
+This will be old literature in the public domain usually published before 1920 and, read by volunteers from all over the world.
 You can even become a reader if you like.
-It is great!

 Back to my bears...